PremoWeb/chadburn/docs/jobs.md

 - **Image** (1)
   - *description*: Image you want to use for the job.
   - *value*: String, e.g. `nginx:latest`
   - *default*: No default.
-If left blank, Ofelia assumes you will specify a container to start (situation 2).
+If left blank, Chronos assumes you will specify a container to start (situation 2).
 - **User** (1)
   - *description*: User as which the command should be executed, similar to `docker run --user <user>`
   - *value*: String, e.g. `www-data`